- Home

 4. Reducing your mortgage debt might boost your remortgage options

-If you overpay your mortgage over the years, you might find you’re eligible for better remortgage deals, as the best mortgage rates are normally reserved for those with a large amount of equity in their homes.
+If you try to overpay your mortgage over the years, you might find you’re eligible for better remortgage deals, as the best mortgage rates are normally reserved for those with a larger amount of equity in their homes.

 This is because homeowners borrowing smaller amounts in relation to their property value are considered the lowest risk by lenders.
 If you’ve been overpaying your mortgage and benefiting from rising house prices over the years, you are more likely to own a greater proportion of equity in your home.